alexandrazykova/employee-tacker/README.md

 cTable

 ## Usage
-Clone this repository
+-Clone this repository
-Open integrated ternimal and run npm i
+-Open integrated ternimal and run npm i
-In server.js connect database and sign into your mysql Run npm start and follow the prompts
+-In server.js connect database and sign into your mysql -Run npm start and follow the prompts

 ## Video